 - Increased employee engagement.
 Employees are more engaged when anxiety around the ratings process is removed.

-“These expectations about removing ratings make sense, and employees might initially respond positively, but that positivity tends to fade after the first performance review cycle,” says Blakeley Hartfelder, Gartner research consultant.
+“These expectations about removing ratings make sense, and employees might initially respond positively, but that positivity tends to fade after the first performance review cycle,” says Jeanine Prime, VP, Team Manager, Gartner.

 Why removing ratings rarely works

-“Employee performance tends to drop when ratings disappear because managers struggle to make and communicate performance and pay decisions without ratings,” says Hartfelder.
+“Employee performance tends to drop when ratings disappear because managers struggle to make and communicate performance and pay decisions without ratings,” says Prime.

-In fact, the study showed eliminating ratings leads to four unintended outcomes:
+In fact, both studies show that eliminating ratings leads to four unintended outcomes:

-- Manager conversation quality declines by 14% because managers struggle to explain to employees how they performed in the past and what steps to take to improve future performance.
+- Manager conversation quality declines, because managers struggle to explain to employees how they performed in the past and what steps to take to improve future performance.
+High performers are especially sensitive to perceptions that the quality of management conversations are declining, potentially creating outsized negative impact on top talent.

-- Time spent on informal conversations decreases by 10 hours because managers do save time, but don’t shift that time to ongoing, informal performance conversations.
+- Time spent on informal conversations decreases because while managers do save time when formal performance-ratings responsibilities are eliminated, they don’t shift that time to ongoing, informal performance conversations.

-- Employee engagement drops by 6% because managers are unable to do the very things that are proven to engage employees —setting expectations, holding clear performance and development conversations, and providing appropriate rewards and recognition.
+- Employee engagement drops because managers are unable to do the very things that are proven to engage employees — setting expectations, holding clear performance and development conversations, and providing appropriate rewards and recognition.